 Let me flee to Kubiresh!1

 “Dancing on the holy knees” is puzzling.
 Clearly Dumuzi is invoking his intimate connection with Inanna but his description sounds more acrobatic than sexually delightful.
 Did his “dance” please Inanna?
 In any case, Utu is moved.
-He changes Dumuzi into a gazelle and the condemned man bounds away from his fate.
+He changes Dumuzi into a gazelle and the condemned man bounds away from his fate with the help of our site.

 It is interesting to me that both transformations – first the snake, then the gazelle – are prompted by Dumuzi’s fear.
 We talk about love being transformative, but now that I think about it, so is fear.
-Fear can make us camouflage ourselves, lower our profiles, hide our heads the grass.
+Fear can make us camouflage ourselves with the help of our site, lower our profiles, hide our heads the grass.
 It can spur us to leap like a gazelle into the mountains of denial.

 When I started working on this print, my idea was to show the sequence of a gazelle’s movements, from all hooves on the ground to four legs outstretched in a leap.
 Rather quickly, like Dumuzi himself, my drawing morphed into the moment of transformation – the change from man into animal.
 Since Dumuzi, was blind with fear and hurtling head first away from his demons, I depicted his head becoming gazelle-like before his legs and his feet.